Formed in the Jesuit tradition of education, Kralovec is dedicated to community-engaged learning in service of equity, justice, and the common good.

 Kralovec has contributed to national conversations about community engagement, Jesuit values, and pedagogy for professional students.
 He has authored numerous articles and served as co-editor for Evidence Matters, the U.S. Department of Housing and Urban Development’s quarterly research publication covering policy innovation in housing and community development.
 He was distinguished with the Robert Berne Award for Leadership at New York University where he served as research manager at the Furman Center for Real Estate and Urban Policy, as well as the Dean's Service Award at Georgetown's School of Continuing Studies for efforts to incorporate Jesuit values into the pedagogy of the school.

-He holds a Master's of Urban Planning from New York University and a Bachelor of Arts from the University of Notre Dame.
+He holds a Master's of Urban Planning from New York University, a Master of Arts from Fordham University, and a Bachelor of Arts from the University of Notre Dame.